 The acid content for the Roast and Acid malts is relatively consistent within each category and their acid content does not vary significantly with malt color variation.
 For Base and Crystal malts, their acid content does vary with their color rating (Lovibond).
 The table below describes the general variation of acid content for the malt categories.
 The malt acid content information was taken from research performed by Kai Troester, 2009.
 Be aware that there are grains and malts that do not conform well with the acid content relationships presented below.
 Predicting mashing pH with these relationships is still not precise for that reason.

 Even though a direct and accurate relationship cannot be made between beer color and RA, a general relationship is apparent.
 Lighter color beers benefit from lower RA and darker color beers benefit from higher RA.
 As the acid content of the mash’s grain bill increases, the mashing water RA must also rise proportionally to maintain the mash pH.

-The success in brewing pale beer in Pilsen is due to the soft and low alkalinity water there (RA is near 0).
+The success in brewing pale beer in Pilsen is due to the soft and low alkalinity water found there (RA is near 0).
 Likewise, the success of brewing pale beer in Burton-on-Trent is due to the very high hardness and high alkalinity that still produce low RA.
-Low RA waters are well suited to brewing pale beers since the mash pH is more likely to fall into the desired pH range.
+Low RA waters are well-suited to brewing pale beers since the mash pH is more likely to fall into the desired pH range.
 Low RA waters are less suitable for brewing dark beers since the acidic dark grains can drive the wort pH lower than desirable, which reduces the effectiveness of mash enzymes and possibly produces a sharp, acidic, or tart beer.

 Coordinating the acid content of the malt bill and the alkalinity of the water is important for conducting a mash that produces a pH in the optimum range between 5.2 and 5.8.
 The enzymatic processes in the mash are hindered when the mash pH falls outside that range.
 Enzymatic activity varies with pH and temperature as illustrated in the following graphic by Palmer (1999).
-Note: The pH values in the figure below are apparently measured at mashing temperature instead of room temperature.
-Room temperature pH measurements are about 0.3 units higher than at mash temperature.

 2.5 Mineral Content